ggggg111/Model-Doctor/README.md

 ### Extract high-confidence samples

 The next step is to extract high-confidence samples.
 By default, a number of 100 high-confidence samples are extracted for each class of the selected dataset.
 Furthermore, a high-confidence sample is one where the model has a 90% (inclusive) or more of confidence that it is from the correct class.
 Note that the high-confidence samples are used for the channel loss.
-The samples must be from the correct class that the model has predicted.

 ```
 python src\generate_hc_images.py